zoso10/dotvim/README.md

 ```

 # Setup
-Create sumlinks to the rc file in the directory
+Create symlinks to the rc file in the directory
 ```shell
 ln -s ~/.vim/vimrc ~/.vimrc
 ```